mlim1972/micronaut-boilerplate/README.md

 Flyway creates a table in the database to keep track of the changes.
 The table is called **'flyway_schema_history'**.
 This table is used to keep track of the changes that have been applied to the database.
 The table has the following columns:
 - installed_rank.
-This column is used to keep track of the order of the changes
+This column is used track the order of changes
 - version.
-This column is used to keep track of the version of the change
+This column is used track the version of changes
 - description.
-This column is used to keep track of the description of the change
+This column is used to track the description of changes
 - type.
-This column is used to keep track of the type of the change
+This column is used to track the type of changes
 - script.
-This column is used to keep track of the script that was used to make the change
+This column is used to track the script used to make changes
 - checksum.
-This column is used to keep track of the checksum of the change
+This column is used to track the checksum of the changes
 - installed_by.
-This column is used to keep track of the user that installed the change
+This column is used to track the user that installed the changes
 - installed_on.
-This column is used to keep track of the date and time that the change was installed
+This column is used to track the date and time when the changes were installed
 - execution_time.
-This column is used to keep track of the execution time of the change
+This column is used to track the execution time of the changes
 - success.
-This column is used to keep track of the success of the change
+This column is used to track the success of the changes

 The following files are changed to this branch:
-- [build.gradle](build.gradle).
-Removed dependencies to Test Containers.
-Dependencies to Flyway and MySQL were already added from previous branches
 - [README.md](README.md).
 This file was updated to add information about Flyway
-- [run-mysql](run-mysql.sh).
-Updated the pull of MySQL version to v8 since 5.7 is no longer supported by Flyway
 - [setenv.sh](setenv.sh).
 Updated the MYSQL URL to include a new parameter needed to connect to the MYSQL v8.0.
 The parameter is **'allowPublicKeyRetrieval=true'**
 - [/domain/Role](src/main/groovy/com/example/domain/Role.groovy).
 This class was updated to